MicrosoftDocs/quantum-docs/articles/hybrid-computing-distributed.md

 # Distributed hybrid computing

-With fully integrated classical control and longer lived logical qubits, distributed quantum computing will enable real-time computations across quantum and distributed resources.
-The classical controls will no longer be limited to looping, and will allow for scenarios such as complex materials modeling or the evaluation of full catalytic reactions.
+With fully integrated classical control and longer lived logical qubits, the distributed quantum computing model enables real-time computations across quantum and distributed resources.
+The classical controls are longer be limited to loops, and allow for scenarios such as complex materials modeling or the evaluation of full catalytic reactions.

 ![Distributed quantum computing](~/media/hybrid/distributed.png)